eibanez/waukee-covid19/docs/index.md

 <div id="data-positives"></div>

-## Staff/students isolating
+## Staff/students isolating and being monitored

 Staff and/or students currently isolating/quarantining by Dallas County Public Health.
+Beginning October 5, the District started reporting the amount of students being monitored, but still in school.

-<div id="data-isolating"></div>
+<div id="data-out"></div>

 ## Buildings with known positive cases